seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 relatively poor with a retained catch of 140 t (0.309 million pounds).
 The retained catch in 2015/16 was even lower at 48 t (0.105 million pounds) and the fishery has remained closed since 2016/17.

-3. **Stock biomass**: The 1975-2018 NMFS trawl survey mean biomass is 5,664 t with the 8th lowest value occurring in 2018 (the third lowest since 2000) with a biomass of $\ge$ 90 mm carapace length (CL) and larger male crab of just at 1,730 t (~31% of the long term mean;
-3.814 million lbs with a CV of 28%).
+3. **Stock biomass**: The 1975-2018 NMFS trawl survey mean biomass is 5,664 t with the 2018 value being the 5th lowest (1,731 t; the third lowest since 2000).
+This biomass of $\ge$ 90 mm carapace length (CL) male crab is about 31% of the long term mean  at 3.814 million lbs with a CV of 28%.
-The most recent 3-year average of the NMFS survey is 41% of the mean value, suggesting a general decline in biomass compared to the survey estimates in 2010 and 2011 that were over 6 times the current average.
+The most recent 3-year average of the NMFS survey is 41% of the mean value, further indicating a decline in biomass compared to the survey estimates in 2010 and 2011 that were over 6 times the current average.
+The ADFG pot survey was again conducted in this region and the relative biomass in this index was the lowest in the time series (12% of the mean from the 11 surveys conducted since 1995).
-The assessment model estimates dampen the interannual variability observed in the survey biomass and suggest that the stock (in survey biomass units) is presently at about 27% of the long term model-predicted survey biomass average.
+The assessment model estimates dampen the interannual variability observed in the survey biomass and suggest that the stock (in survey biomass units) is presently at about
+27%
+of the long term model-predicted survey biomass average.
 The trend from these values suggests a slight decline.

 4. **Recruitment**: Recruitment is based on estimated number of male crab within the 90-104 mm CL size class in each year.
 The 2018 trawl-survey area-swept estimate of 0.154 million male SMBKC in this size class is the third lowest in the 41 years since 1978 and follows the lowest (as observed in 2017).
-The recent six-year (2013 - 2018) average recruitment that is only 45% of this mean.
+The recent six-year (2013 - 2018) average recruitment is only 45% of this mean.
-In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the value was the lowest observed at only 10% of the mean value (the total (all sizes) in the pot-survey index was also the lowest and was 12% of the mean).
+In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the value was the lowest observed at only 10% of the mean value.

 5. **Management performance**: In this assessment estimated total male catch is the sum of fishery-reported retained catch, estimated male discard mortality in the directed fishery, and estimated male bycatch mortality in the groundfish